 Coming To The Match?
 All You Need To Know For Ireland v France

-Saturday afternoon in the Aviva Stadium promises to be another great day, please read through the advice for supporters on match to day to ensure an enjoyable day for all.
+Saturday afternoon in the Aviva Stadium promises to be another great day, please watch the video and read through the advice for supporters to ensure an enjoyable match day experience for all.

 We’d like to remind everyone, when moving to or from their seats, to please wait for breaks in play and to be mindful of other supporters and their enjoyment of the game.